The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 in monitoring compliance with the Convention and the Court’s judgments.

-16. With a view to responding to widespread and pressing public
+16. With a view to responding to pressing and widespread public

 demands for governments to tackle climate change and prioritise